kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

 This policy uses a new policy matching algorithm and is in beta state.
 It should not be combined with [FaultInjection](/docs/{{ page.version }}/policies/fault-injection).
 {% endwarning %}

-`MeshFaultInjection` policy is available only for L7 HTTP traffic, therefore `kuma.io/protocol` is a mandatory tag to properly propagate configuration.

 ## `targetRef` support matrix

 | `targetRef.kind`    | top level | to  | from |